mzabalza/real-time-mapps/README.md

-# REAL TIME MAPP WITH KAFKA FLASK AND LEAFLET.j
+# REAL TIME MAPP WITH KAFKA FLASK AND LEAFLET.JS
 [Work in progress...]

 ## Table of contents